sebfisch/java-fun-code/README.md

 This repository contains source code underlying [Functional Patterns in Java](https://sebfisch.github.io/java-fun/).
+The minimum required Java Version is 11.
-It was developed with Java Version 14.
+The code has also been tested with Java 14.

 You can install
 [Docker](https://docs.docker.com/get-docker/)